prodatakey/panamax/experiments/xdelta/readme.md

 -rw-r--r--  1 josh josh  88227974 Apr 17 18:11 server.tar.gz
 ```

-This particular delta shows that we've been able to save another 50% over gzip.
+This particular delta shows that we've been able cut traffic in half over gzip.

 ### Finding Corresponding Layers

 One obvious way to find what layer would be best to use as the source is to take every layer in the target image and calculate a binary delta against every layer in every image on the target node.
 This could give us an advantage in cases where the target node has no layers from an earlier build of the target transfer image.
-The downside of this method is that we have no way efficient way to compare the viability of a source and target layer pair without actually calculating a delta.
+The downside of this method is that we have no way to efficiently compare the viability of a source and target layer pair without actually calculating a delta.

-This isn't inviable, but having a method to compare how different two images using a once computed value would save a large amount of IO and CPU resources.
+This isn't inviable, but having a method to compare how different two images are, using a once-computed value would save a large amount of IO and CPU resources.

 One method that could work to give us a qualitative value to the viability of two layers being used for a binary delta is the [Locality Sensitive Hash](https://en.wikipedia.org/wiki/Locality-sensitive_hashing).
 This hashing process, quite the opposite of cryptographic hashes, will create values that are "close" to eachother when the contents of two inputs are close to eachother.